finnvoor/Transcoding/README.md

 `VideoEncoderAnnexBAdaptor` and `VideoDecoderAnnexBAdaptor` can be used to convert compressed `CMSampleBuffer`s to and from an Annex B (ITU-T-REC-H.265) byte stream.
 This is ideal for sending compressed video data over a network.

 ### Example Pipeline
-In this example, video frames from a capture device are encoded and decoded as a Annex-B data stream optimized for low latency.
+In this example, video frames from a capture device are encoded and decoded as an Annex-B data stream optimized for low latency.
 ```swift
 let videoEncoder = VideoEncoder(config: .ultraLowLatency)
 let videoEncoderAnnexBAdaptor = VideoEncoderAnnexBAdaptor(